Skip to Main Content

 Project lifesaver emblem

-The St. Clair County Sheriff's Office Project Lifesaver Program helps provide a quicker response to save lives and reduce potential for serious injury for adults and children who wander due to alzheimer's, autism, down syndrome, dementia, and other related cognitive conditions.
-This is accomplished through the use of specialized electronic search and rescue equipment, technology and procedures, as well as communication skills dealing with peoples afflicted with cognitive conditions.
+The St. Clair County Sheriff's Office Project Lifesaver Program helps provide a quicker response to save lives and reduce the potential for serious injury for adults and children who wander due to alzheimer's, autism, down syndrome, dementia, and other related cognitive conditions.
+This is accomplished through the use of specialized electronic search and rescue equipment, technology, and procedures, as well as communication skills dealing with people afflicted with cognitive conditions.
 It is designed to save lives and "bring loved ones home".
 When searching for loved ones that have these conditions every minute lost increases the risk of a tragic outcome.
-Without this Project Lifesaver technology searches can involve multiple agencies, countless man hours, and thousands of dollars and are very difficult to conduct in a timely manner.
+Without this Project Lifesaver technology searches can involve multiple agencies, countless man-hours, and thousands of dollars and are very difficult to conduct promptly.

 Citizens who are enrolled in Project Lifesaver wear a small personal transmitter around the wrist or ankle that emits an individualized tracking signal.
-If an enrolled citizen goes missing, their caregiver notifies the Sheriff's Office, and trained Deputy Sheriff's respond to the area in which they wandered from.
+If an enrolled citizen goes missing, their caregiver notifies the Sheriff's Office, and a trained Deputy Sheriff responds to the area in which they wandered.
 Most who wander are found within a few miles of their home, and search times can be greatly reduced.

-If you would like to enroll a loved one in this service you may call or email our Project Lifesaver Coordinator Deputy Jeff King and he will schedule a time to begin enrollment.
+If you would like to enroll a loved one in this service, you may call or email our Project Lifesaver Coordinator Sergeant Patrick Adams and he will schedule a time to begin enrollment.

 Crime Stoppers